KaiTheRedNinja/Jumbleum/Notes.docc/Home.md

 - ✅: Completed
 - 🔄: In Progress
-- 📝: Minimally complete, with no plans to improve
+- 📝: Theres the minimal amount of something there, and I'm not planning to elaborate on it any time soon
 - No icon: Not started

 ## Topics